Stéphanie Blake

-Stéphanie Blake (born 1968 in Northfield, Minnesota) is an author of children's stories who lives in Paris.
+Stéphanie Blake (born 1968 in Northfield, Minnesota) is an American French author of children's stories who lives in Paris.

 She had been published by Random House, l'école des loisirs and Gecko Press.
 Her works have been translated from French into English, Spanish, Swedish, Norwegian, Portuguese, German, Polish, Dutch, Korean, Japanese, Chinese, Māori and Italian.

-Simon
+Simon the Rabbit

 Blake is best known for her children's picture book series Simon, about the titular anthropomorphic rabbit, which in 2016 was adapted into an animated series, and has since been seen around the world.